 "See Sarah there," Samantha says as she points to her four-year-old daughter coloring peacefully on the floor at our feet.
 "She is so calm and easy to be around.
 Both my husband and I had alcoholic parents, and we promised each other that we would have a peaceful household.
 But Eli just keeps on fussing," the new mother remarks as she hands me her baby.

 What an opportunity and a challenge this moment is!
 Can I help this mother see her son through a different lens?
-As usual, when I feel challenged by a patient encounter, I simply report to the parent on the behavior of the baby (a technique well described by Dr. T. Berry Brazelton).
+As usual, when I feel challenged by a patient encounter, I simply look to the behavior of the baby (The HUG Strategies "See and "Share").
 I demonstrate Eli's normal reflexes and get excited when he brings his hand to his mouth and begins to calm down.
 I pick up the end of my red stethoscope and engage the baby in a little game of following its movement with his eyes.
 Of course, I finish with the grand finale of having the mother call out the baby's name.
 Eli hesitates only a moment before he turns toward his mother and—I believe he actually gives her a wink!

 Samantha giggles and scoops up the baby from my arms as I discuss this high, but normal, level of activity and vocalizing.
 We talk about how each baby has a special temperament and style, right from birth.
 "His body activity and enjoyment of vocalizing are part of Eli's inborn personality," I explain.
 Mom smiles as she gives him a hug.
 “I guess he’s just a real go-getter,” she responds.